P356 Critical Viewing Exercise

 regarding the lighting or graphics?

-the opening- or what do you think are the strongest / weakest elements?
+- What do you think are the strongest and/or weakest elements were and why?

 Back to T356